-So, what’s the truth behind those claims?
-There’s no doubt that RO systems can effectively kill 99% of harmful germs and contaminants.
-But during the filtration process, they also eliminate the necessary dissolved minerals from natural drinking water.
+RO systems can effectively eliminate up to 99% of contaminants and impurities from water.
+Nevertheless, during the filtration process, they also remove the necessary dissolved minerals in natural drinking water.

 Effects of Reverse Osmosis Water on Kidneys and Overall Health